nhanson/Recipes/Extras/Flaky Pie Dough.md

 *There are a few general rules that obtain no matter what kind of crust or filling you choose; follow these and you and your crust will be golden.
 (In fact, these same tips will help you make lovely biscuits and scones too.)*

 - *Work in a bowl that's large enough for you to dig into with both hands.*
 - *Always use unsalted butter and make sure it is extremely cold.
-Cut the butter into&frac12;-inch cubes before adding it to the flour.*
+Cut the butter into &frac12;-inch cubes before adding it to the flour.*
 - *Use a pastry blender or your fingertips to cut the butter into the flour.
 Work as quickly as you comfortably can and stop when the mixture resembles coarse crumbs.*
 - *When you use solid vegetable shortening, chill it and cut it into chunks a bit bigger than the butter cubes.
 Work the shortening into the dough until the mixture forms moist clumps and curds-when you add the liquid, you'll get even larger clumps.*
 - *Keep the liquid icy-cold.
 Add it a spoonful at a time, using a fork to toss the mixture and incorporate the liquid into the dough.
 When the dough has curds and clumps that stick together when lightly pressed between your fingers, it's just right.
 If you have any doubts, keep in mind that it's better to add too much liquid than too little; too little, and the crust will be dry and difficult to roll.*